Zacharias Rhetor

-Zacharias of Mytilene (c.
+Zacharias of Mytilene (Ζαχαρίας ό Μιτυληναίος; c.
 465, Gaza – after 536), also known as Zacharias Scholasticus or Zacharias Rhetor, was a bishop and ecclesiastical historian.

 Life

 The life of Zacharias of Mytilene can be reconstructed only from a few scattered reports in contemporary sources (the accounts are also partly conflicting – for example, some Syrian authors have "Melitene" instead of "Mytilene").
 Zacharias was born and raised in a Christian family near Gaza, which hosted a significant school of rhetorics in late antiquity.
 That was also where he received his initial education.
 In 485, he travelled to Alexandria, where he studied philosophy for two years.
 In Alexandria, he was embroiled in a conflict between Christians and pagans in connection with the Horapollo affair.
 It was also there he met Severus, who was later to become a notable patriarch of Antioch.

 In 487, Zacharias travelled to Beirut to study law at its law school.
 He stayed there, leading an ascetic life, until 491, but he also made several journeys to different parts of Palestine in search of religious knowledge.
 He finally moved to Constantinople, where he worked as a lawyer for a long time.
 Zacharias, who was Miaphysite in Christology, yet did not ardently oppose Chalcedonians, seems to have often contemplated becoming a monk.
 He apparently had good contacts with the imperial court and that probably won him the appointment as Bishop of Mytilene on Lesbos.
 His successor is known to have taken the post in 553, setting the terminus ante quem for his death.
 He was certainly alive in 536, as he took part in the Synod in Constantinople that year.